Laparoscopic-assisted Appendectomy in Children with Uncomplicated Appendicitis

 3Department of Pediatrics, Salmaniya Medical Complex, P.O.
 Box 12, Manama, Kingdom of Bahrain

 Background: Acute appendicitis is one of the common surgical emergencies in the pediatric population.
-In 1990, laparoscopic assisted appendectomy was used in children for the first time.
-In this study, we present our initial experience with laparoscopic assisted appendectomy in children, using two trocar sites, and assess it in terms of safety and outcome.
-Methods: 76 cases with acute appendicitis underwent laparoscopic assisted appendectomy at Salmaniya Medical Complex (SMC), Kingdom of Bahrain between January 2012 and December 2015.
+In 1990, laparoscopic-assisted appendectomy was used in children for the first time.
+In this study, we present our initial experience with laparoscopic-assisted appendectomy in children, using two trocar sites, and assess it for safety and outcome.
+Methods: 76 cases with acute appendicitis underwent laparoscopic-assisted appendectomy at Salmaniya Medical Complex (SMC), Kingdom of Bahrain, between January 2012 and December 2015.
 These cases were reviewed prospectively.
-Results: 76 patients between 5 and 12 years old underwent laparoscopic assisted appendectomy at SMC.
-Operative time ranged from 25 to 45 minutes (mean 33.93 minutes).
-Post-operative hospitalization ranged from 2 to 5 days (mean 2.88 days).
-One patient developed wound infection which subsequently subsided by conservative treatment.
-One case was converted to open appendectomy, but without any intra-operative complications.
-All patients were followed up for two weeks, one month, and three months post-operatively.
-Conclusion: Laparoscopic assisted appendectomy in children is a safe alternative to the open technique.
+Results: 76 patients between 5 and 12 years underwent laparoscopic-assisted appendectomy at SMC.
+Operative time ranged from 25 to 45 min (mean 33.93 min).
+Postoperative hospitalization ranged from 2 to 5 days (mean 2.88 days).
+One patient developed wound infection which subsequently subsided with conservative treatment.
+One case was converted to open appendectomy, but without any intraoperative complications.
+All patients were followed up for 2 weeks, 1 month, and 3 months postoperatively.
+Conclusion: Laparoscopic-assisted appendectomy in children is a safe alternative to the open technique.
 The operative time in this technique and the length of hospitalization are both less and shorter than the open counterpart.
-No major intra-operative or post-operative complications were documented.
-The recovery was excellent.
+No major intra-operative or postoperative complications were documented.
+Recovery was excellent.

 Conflicts of Interest: None

-The first diagnosis of appendicitis was made by Robert Lawson in 1880.
-(2) In 1893, Charles McBurney described the muscle splitting operation for appendectomy.
-(2) In 1980, German gynecologist Kurt Semm performed the first laparoscopic appendectomy.
-(3,4) The management of acute appendicitis range from non-operative treatment in early non-complicated appendicitis (5) to the gold standard appendectomy with low morbidity worldwide.
-(6-11) In children the morbidity ranges from 2.7% in non-complicated appendicitis to 16% in perforated appendicitis.
-(12-15) In 1990 laparoscopic assisted appendectomy was used in children for the first time.
-(16-18)
+The first diagnosis of appendicitis was made by Robert Lawson in 1880 (2).
+In 1893, Charles McBurney described the muscle splitting operation for appendectomy (2).
+In 1980, German gynecologist Kurt Semm performed the first laparoscopic appendectomy (3,4).
+The management of acute appendicitis ranges from non-operative treatment in early non-complicated appendicitis (5) to the gold standard appendectomy with low morbidity worldwide (6-11).
+In children, morbidity ranges from 2.7% in non-complicated appendicitis to 16% in perforated appendicitis (12-15).
+In 1990 laparoscopic-assisted appendectomy was used in children for the first time (16-18).

-The laparoscopic assisted approach is a technique designed to incorporate the advantages of both the complete laparoscopic technique and the open technique.
-It involves insufflation of the abdomen through an infraumbilical port and the use of two trocars instead of the usual three-trocar technique of traditional laparoscopic appendectomy.
-In a study by Nicholson et al, a comparison of the traditional laparoscopic method and the Trans-Umbilical Laparoscopic-Assisted Appendectomy (TULAA) demonstrated how TULAA reduces the cost of the laparoscopic technique by 400$ by reducing mean intraoperative time by 18.6 minutes, the use of surgical supplies, and post-operative hospital stay (1.8 days vs 2.6 days).
-Such improvements in the surgical outcome makes TULAA a feasible option in the management of appendectomy.
-(19)
+The laparoscopic-assisted approach is a technique designed to incorporate the advantages of the complete laparoscopic technique and the open technique.
+It involves insufflation of the abdomen through an infraumbilical port and the use of 2 trocars instead of the usual 3-trocar technique of traditional laparoscopic appendectomy.
+In a study by Nicholson and Tiruchelvam, a comparison of the traditional laparoscopic method and the transumbilical laparoscopic-assisted appendectomy (TULAA) demonstrated how TULAA reduces the cost of the laparoscopic technique by USD 400 by reducing mean intraoperative time by 18.6 minutes, the use of surgical supplies, and postoperative hospital stay (1.8 days vs 2.6 days).
+Such improvements in surgical outcome make TULAA a feasible option in the management of appendectomy (19).

-The aim of our study is to present the management and the outcome of non-complicated acute appendicitis using the two-trocar laparoscopic assisted appendectomy.
+The aim of this study is to present the management and outcome of non-complicated acute appendicitis using the 2-trocar laparoscopic-assisted appendectomy.

-Seventy-six cases with acute appendicitis underwent laparoscopic assisted appendectomy at Salmaniya Medical Complex in patients presenting with the clinical diagnosis of acute appendicitis between January 2012 and December 2015.
+Seventy-six cases patients presenting at Salmaniya Medical Complex with the clinical diagnosis of acute appendicitis between January 2012 and December 2015 underwent laparoscopic-assisted appendectomy.
 In our institution, acute appendicitis is a clinical diagnosis.
-However, both laboratory and imaging adjuncts, such as ultrasonography and computed tomography (CT), are used to rule out other differentials when clinical assessment is equivocal.
+However, laboratory and imaging adjuncts, such as ultrasonography and computed tomography, are used to rule out other differentials when clinical assessment is equivocal.
 All patients in this study were diagnosed based on clinical features.